FusionAuth/fusionauth-javascript-sdk/packages/sdk-angular/README.md

       clientId: '', // Your FusionAuth client ID
       serverUrl: '', // The base URL of the server that performs the token exchange
-      redirectUri: '', // The URI that the user is directed to after the login/register/logout action }),
+      redirectUri: '', // The URI that the user is directed to after the login/register/logout action
+      shouldAutoRefresh: true // Tells your FusionAuthService to automatically handle refreshing the access token before expiry.
+Defaults to `false`.
+    }),
   ],
   providers: [],